Nude swimming: England

-18th century

 The Bath Corporation official bathing dress code of 1737 prohibited men and women from swimming nude either in the day or in the night.

 In the early 1730s, fashionable sea bathing initially followed the inland health-seeking tradition.
 Sea bathing resorts modelled themselves on Bath, and provided promenades, circulating libraries, and assembly rooms.
 While sea bathing or dipping, men and boys were naked, women and girls were encouraged to dip wearing loose clothing.
 Scarborough was the first resort to provide bathing machines for changing.
 Some men extended this to swimming in the sea, and by 1736, it was seen at Brighton and Margate, and later at Deal, Eastbourne, and Portsmouth.

 In England, bathing in the sea by the lower classes was noted in Southampton by Thomas Gray in 1764, and in Exmouth in 1779.
 In Lancashire, working women and men bathed naked in the sea together in 1795: "Lower classes of people of both sexes made an annual pilgrimage to Liverpool where they dabbled in the salt water for hours at each tide in promiscuous numbers and not much embarrassing themselves about appearance."